_JPG.jpg)

 Feral cats are outdoor cats that have had little to no interactions with people and often avoid human contact.
 Many cannot be approached or picked up and typically require a humane trap to be caught.
 There are plenty of outdoor cats that are seemingly friendly and even enjoy interacting with humans; however, most of them have never been properly handled, so caution should always be taken.
 Like any cat, they will defend themselves if they feel threatened.
 This behavior does not make them “mean.”
 Rather, they are simply scared and unaccustomed to human handling.

 The reality is, feral cats are still domestic cats, not wild animals.
 They're just extremely fearful and not used to being handled by humans.
 Being feral does not mean they're untouchable or that they can't become friendly or tolerant of human handling.
+It's important to recognize that being trapped and transported in a trap is one of the most traumatic experiences a cat can face, and because of that, these cats will exhibit their most severe fight-or-flight behaviors during this time.
 We should treat and assess feral cats with the same respect as any other house cat.

 Why Socialize a Feral Cat?